umnilab/METS-R_SIM/README.md

-# About METS-R
+# Welcome to the METS-R simulator!

-# 1 Overall framework

 METS-R ADDSEVS simulator is a high fidelity, parallel, agent-based evacuation simulator for **multi-modal energy-optimal trip scheduling in real-time (METS-R)** at transportation hubs.It consists of two modules.
 The first one is the traffic simulator module; the second one is the high-performance computing (HPC) module.

+# 1 Overall framework

 ![Simulation framework](res/simulation_framework1.png)